 I’m not saying don’t marry someone with a lot of debt.
 As long as they’re a recovering person with a lot of debt.
 That means they’ve owned up to whatever left them with so much debt and they’ve been doing things differently for a long time.

 What you do after getting married.
 Live primarily on one income.
-Give off of both, save a big portion of the second income—just don’t build a lifestyle that requires both incomes.
+Give off of both and save a big portion of the second income—just don’t build a lifestyle that requires both incomes.
 This was probably the best financial advice Jude and I got when we were engaged.

 How you buy a house.
 For most mortals, buying a house means taking out a mortgage.
 But it doesn’t have to mean taking out such a big mortgage that your house owns you.